itsSanalog/sanalog.net/sanastro/src/content/blog/code/server.md

 Ubuntu Server was chosen because the server was intended to be run headlessly, and Ubuntu has a large repository of support articles and forum posts.
 It is a good starting point for those who have only used distros where the user does not often interact with the terminal (in my case, this was Mint).
 A complete beginner to Linux might prefer a distro with a proper desktop environment.

-1. Go to the [Ubuntu Server](https://ubuntu.com/download/server) page and download the iso image.
+1. Go to the <a href="https://ubuntu.com/download/server" target="_blank" class="extlink">Ubuntu Server</a> page and download the iso image.
-2. Create a boot drive using [Rufus](https://rufus.ie/en/), or through the context menu if you are on Linux.
+2. Create a boot drive using <a href="https://rufus.ie/en/" target="_blank" class="extlink">Rufus</a>, or through the context menu if you are on Linux.
 3. Plug in the USB drive into the laptop.
 4. From the BIOS, select the USB drive as Boot Priority 1.
 5. Follow the steps on screen, but note the following: